DeflateAwning/stm32l4a6-rust-demo/README.md

 cargo install cargo-binutils probe-rs-tools cargo-expand
 ```

-2. Open this repo in VS Code.
+3. Open this repo in VS Code.
-3. Run `cargo embed` from the root of this repo, with the Nucleo-L4A6ZG plugged in.
+4. To flash and run the firmware, run `cargo embed` from the root of this repo, with the Nucleo-L4A6ZG plugged in.
-4. Observe logs coming from the STM32.
+5. Observe logs coming from the STM32.
 Observe the green onboard LED blinking.

 ## Guides/Notes